gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

     - Using `FROM scratch` directive which directs the docker engine to build fresh image and not pull from Dockerhub
     - Using `docker import` on the tarball of required File System libraries and binaries

-**Copy files from Host to container**
+**2. Copy files from Host to container**

 _Create new Directory_
+- We can use RUN command to execute any Linux command inside the container
-- We can use RUN command followed by `mkdir` command to create a new directory inside container
+- To create a directory, we can use `mkdir` command to create a new directory inside container
 - `-p` flag is used to create parent folder if not present

 ```